apmiller108/locotimezone/README.md

 ## Command Line Utility

-Use the command line utility to convert an address.
+Use the command-line utility to convert an address.

 ```shell
 $ locotimezone 525 NW 1st Ave Fort Lauderdale, FL 33301